hlf-go/writing-chaincode/README.md

    You should see a sub folder call `vendor` created.

-1. In the folder `vendor` you will find a file `vendor.json`.
-Add the following line to the file:
+1. In the folder `vendor` add the following line to `vendor.json`:

     ```
     "ignore": "test github.com/hyperledger/fabric"
     ```

-    This line tells govendor not to vendor `github.com/hyperledger/fabric` and test artefacts.
+    This line tells `govendor` not to include `github.com/hyperledger/fabric` and test dependencies.
+You don't need to include hyperledger fabric dependency because it is part of the fabric peer infrastructure.

 1. We are going to `vendor` dependencies found in `github.com/user/repo`.
 Issue this command: